From Light-Cone to Supersonic Propagation of Correlations by Competing Short- and Long-Range Couplings

 \emph{Acknowledgments:} We thank J.P.~Brantut and T.~Donner for fruitful discussions.
 We acknowledge support by the Swiss National Science Foundation under Division II Grant No.~200020-219400 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Project No.~277625399-TRR 185 OSCAR (``Open System Control of Atomic and Photonic Matter'', B4), No.~277146847-CRC 1238 (``Control and dynamics of quantum materials'', C05), CRC 1639 NuMeriQS (``Numerical Methods for Dynamics and Structure Formation in Quantum Systems'') – project No.~511713970 , Project-ID 429529648 – TRR 306 QuCoLiMa (“Quantum Cooperativity of Light and Matter’’), and under Germany’s Excellence Strategy – Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 – 390534769.
+We also acknowledge support within the QuantERA II Programme (project "QNet: Quantum transport, metastability, and neuromorphic applications in Quantum Networks"), which has received funding from the EU's Horizon 2020 research and innovation programme under Grant Agreement No.~101017733, as well as from the DFG (Project ID 532771420).
 This research was supported in part by the National Science Foundation under Grants No.~NSF PHY-1748958 and PHY-2309135.

 \emph{Data availability:} The supporting data for this article are openly available at Zenodo \cite{datazenodo}.